 The Marriage Allowance was introduced in April 2015, for people born on or after 6 April 1935, ensuring low earners could benefit.
-It lets a spouse or civil partner, who earns less than their £12,500 personal tax allowance (therefore a non-taxpayer), to transfer £250 from the current tax year, to their partner – only if the partner is a basic rate (20%) taxpayer, earning less than £50,000 as this does not apply to higher rate tax payers.
-The marriage allowance could be worth up to £250 a year for eligible couples, which is a nice boost to finances we’re sure you don’t want to miss out on.
+It lets a spouse or civil partner, who earns less than their £12,500 personal tax allowance (therefore a non-taxpayer), to transfer 10% of their personal allowance to their spouse – only if the partner is a basic rate (20%) taxpayer, earning less than £50,000 as this does not apply to higher rate taxpayers.
+In the current tax year (2020/21) the marriage allowance equates to a maximum tax saving of £250 for eligible couples, which is a nice boost to finances we’re sure you don’t want to miss out on!

 If you were born before 6 April 1935, then a different tax break Married Couples Allowance could be worth looking into.

 If you’re eligible for The Marriage Allowance, you can backdate your claim for up to 4 year provided you’ve met the criteria for this time, meaning you could claim up to a total of £1,187 broken down by each year tax year as follows:

 - 2016/17 - £220

 - 2018/19 - £237